Nick-Lucas/domain-store/README.md

 import { createModel, createDomain } from "domain-store"

 // a model is the root store
-const model = createModel({

-  // A model has many domains, provided as an object
+// it has many domains, provided as an object const model = createModel({
   counter: createDomain(

     // initial state for the domain